libp2p/specs/kad-dht/README.md

 }
 ```

-Any time a relevant `Peer` record is encountered, the associated multiaddrs
-are stored in the node's peerbook.

 These are the requirements for each `MessageType`:

 * `FIND_NODE`: `key` must be set in the request. `closerPeers` is set in the
 response; for an exact match exactly one `Peer` is returned; otherwise `ncp`
 (default: 6) closest `Peer`s are returned.